wp-plugins/woocommerce-predictive-search/readme.txt

 Contributors: a3rev, A3 Revolution Software Development team
-Tags: WooCommerce Predictive Search, WooCommerce, Predictive Search, Live Search, e-commerce,  wordpress ecommerce Requires at least: 3.5
+Tags: WooCommerce Predictive Search, WooCommerce, Predictive Search, Live Search, e-commerce,  wordpress ecommerce Requires at least: 3.7
-Tested up to: 3.8.1
+Tested up to: 4.1
-Stable tag: 2.2.2.1
+Stable tag: 2.2.4
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 WooCommerce Predictive Search gives your customers an awesome search experience delivering stunning 'live' product search results.

 == Description ==

 WooCommerce Predictive Search engine queries <strong>your entire product database</strong> while you type.
 It delivers users instant and changing results as they type in the dropdown which shows the product thumbnail, product title and description.
 Users can click through from the dropdown to the 'All Results Search page' that features endless scroll.

 = Key Features =

 * WooCommerce Predictive Search engine delivers 100% accurate results, 100% of the time.
-* New Feature Pretty URL for the All Search Results pages.
+* Pretty URL for the All Search Results pages.
 * Use 'live search' to wow your customers by delivering deadly, super fast search results.
 * Add and configure a search box to any widgetized area on your site.
 * Shows the results beautifully in the widget drop-down with Product Thumbnail, Title and description text.